jitseklomp/container-workshop/README.md

-# Docker  Labs
+# Workshop  Labs

 Welcome!
-This is a modified version of the [docker/labs](https://github.com/docker/labs) repository.

 ## Docker labs

+These labs are modified versions of the ones available in the [docker/labs](https://github.com/docker/labs) repository.

 * [1.
 Running your first container](containers/chapters/alpine.md)
 * [2.
 Webapp with Docker](containers/chapters/webapps.md)